pymupdf/PyMuPDF/docs/coop_low.rst

 >>> pix = dl.get_pixmap()                    # create the page's pixmap

-The execution time of this statement may be up to 50% shorter than that of :meth:`Page.getPixMap`.
+The execution time of this statement may be up to 50% shorter than that of :meth:`Page.get_pixmap`.

 Perform Text Search
 ---------------------